reduxjs/redux/docs/advanced/NextSteps.md

 With all that being said, the best practice is to keep coding and learning.
 Participate in [issues](https://github.com/reduxjs/redux/issues) and [StackOverFlow questions](https://stackoverflow.com/questions/tagged/redux).
 Helping others is a great way of mastering Redux.

-**Tip**: A repository with an extensive amount of content about best practices and Redux architecture shared by @markerikson at [react-redux-links](https://github.com/markerikson/react-redux-links).
+**Tip**: A repository with an extensive amount of content about best practices and Redux architecture is shared by @markerikson at [react-redux-links](https://github.com/markerikson/react-redux-links).